Rhynchonellata: Orders

-The Atrypida, Athyridida, Spiriferida, and Spiriferinida were previously considered as suborders in the Spiriferida and in the Treatise part H, all having coiled spiralia for lophophore support.
+The Atrypida, Athyridida, Spiriferida, and Spiriferinida were previously considered as suborders in the Spiriferida and in the Treatise on Invertebrate Paleontology part H, all having coiled spiralia for lophophore support.
 In the other orders the supporting brachidia are commonly looped.

 The Orthida and Spiriferida have wide hinge lines where the two valves (or shells) articulate.
 The Pentamerida, Terebratulida, Atrypida and Athyridida have narrow hinge lines.
 Some, like the Rhynchonellida and Spiriferida, may be strongly plicate, with a median fold and sulcus.
 Others, like the Spiriferinida and Terebratulida are basically smooth.
 Most have shells without perforations known as punctae and are impunctate but some e.g. Orthida and Rhynchonellida have punctate offshoots.